AKM Mahbubul Islam

 AKM Mahbubul Islam is a politician from Sirajganj district of Bangladesh.
-He was elected a member of parliament from Pabna-6 in 1979 Bangladeshi general election.
+He was elected a member of parliament from Pabna-6 in the 1979 Bangladeshi general election.

 Career

 AKM Mahbubul Islam was elected a member of parliament from the Pabna-6 constituency as a Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.

-He was defeated from Sirajganj-6 constituency as a candidate of Bangladesh Nationalist Party in the 7th parliamentary elections on 12 June 1996.
+He stood for the Sirajganj-6 constituency unsuccessfully in the 7th parliamentary elections on 12 June 1996.